JoeLumbley/Audio-Playback-CS/README.md

 # Code Walkthrough

-Welcome to the lesson on how to create an audio playback application in C#.
 In this walkthrough, we will break down a piece of code that implements an `AudioPlayer` struct and a `Form1` class to manage audio playback.

 ---